learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 ## Introduction

-In this lab we are going to build out a Movie application that has routes for a Home Page, Actors Page, Movie Page and Directors Page.
+In this lab we are going to build out a Movie application that has routes for a Home Page, Actors Page, Movie Page, and Directors Page.
 Our goal is to provide routes and links for these 4 pages.

 Let's work through this one component at a time.